-This spending framework may change as specific projects are designed and implemented.
 The graphic on the following page gives a further breakdown of current and planned spending in each category.

-Of the city's total Local Fiscal Recovery Fund allocation, \$137,282,284 (96.9%) has been assigned to specific projects that are in the process of being implemented. \$101,880,323 (71.9%) of this funding has been either spent or otherwise obligated from these projects.
-Further detail on these projects can be found in the "Uses of Funds: Spending through June 30, 2024" section of this report.
+Of the city's total Local Fiscal Recovery Fund allocation, \$127,359,478 (89.9%) has been spent and \$14,258,847 (10.1%) is obligated as of June 30th, 2025.
+Further detail on these projects can be found in the "Uses of Funds: Spending through June 30, 2025" section of this report.
 While the majority of the city's initial spending focused on COVID-19's immediate impact on city operations, the city began implementing several community-focused projects over the past several years, and is continuing to revise and monitor the goals, objectives, and performance metrics for these projects.
 Future iterations of this report will include updated information on these details for relevant projects.